umccr/hpc_utils/README.md

-# UMCCR HPC utilities
+# UMCCR HPC paths

-🐍 Cluster utils and paths to the reference data in UMCCR servers
+🖥️ Cluster standard paths to the reference data in UMCCR servers, and python API to query them

-#### HPC paths

-`paths.yml` contains default data paths and settings for common UMCCR clusters.
+[paths.yml](paths.yml) contains default data paths and settings for common UMCCR clusters.

-`/hpc_utils/hpc.py` is a python API that can detect the machine based on `hostname`.
+`from hpc_utils import hpc` is a python API that can detect the machine based on `hostname`.
 Usage:

 ```
 >>> find_loc().name